Carrion-lab/bacLIFE/README.md

 MEGAMATRIX.txt: This file is the main output of MicroLife and consists in a matrix where each row represent one gene cluster and each column represent the presence of these clusters in the different genomes and its annotation in different databases

 # microLife Lifestyle prediction module
-User can test the predictability of their metadata with the machine learning model random forest using the script 'src/classifier.R'
+User can test the predictability of their metadata with the machine learning model random forest using the script 'src/classifier.R' and specifying the location of "mapping_file.txt" and "MEGAMATRIX_renamed.txt" in addition of the column name of the metadata that you want to predict.

 ```
-Rscript classifier/src/classifier.R mapping_file.txt MEGAMATRIX_renamed.txt
+Rscript classifier/src/classifier.R mapping_file.txt MEGAMATRIX_renamed.txt Lifestyle
 ```
 ROC plots showing the model evaluation for the different classes present in the metadata are generated and stored in classifier/